Everything you need to know about taking up golf from the editors of Golf Digest

 LET YOUR HIPS LEAD THE WAY

 So the final thing to think about is letting your hip rotation begin the action.
 You can see that my left hip has moved away from the ball and my right hip has moved toward it.
 Some people focus on one side of the hip rotation versus the other.
 Whatever works for you.
 The only thing I would add is that I bump my left hip just a hair toward the target before the rotation.
-This clears more room for the club to swing down from the inside.
+This clears more room for the club to swing down from the inside, and if you want to practice inside as well, you can go online to find the best mats for this purpose exactly.

 5.)
 THE STRIKEEXTEND THE RIGHT ARM